rui314/mold/docs/glossary.md

 be in a namespace or defined as a static member in some class.
 If `foo` is an overloaded function, we need to distinguish different `foo`s by its type.
-Therefore, C++ compiler mangles an identifier by appending nmaepsace names, type information and such so that different things get different names.
+Therefore, C++ compiler mangles an identifier by appending namepsace names, type information and such so that different things get different names.

 For example, a function `int foo(int)` in a namespace `bar` is